s-sakti/data_indsp_teldialog_svcsr/README.md

 | Kalimantan |  5% |  2% | Banjar                                   |
 | Others     |  7% |  5% | Balinese, Ambonese, Tionghoa             |

-## Training and Test Dataset

-As it is close to the official AURORA2 digit task, The data consists of 8440 training utterances (spoken by 55 Females, 55 Males) and 4004 testing utterances (spoken by 52 Females, 52 Males), which are equally split into four subsets (1001 utterances in each).
-These training and testing sets consist of about 8 and 4 hours of speech, respectively.
+These utterances are equally split into training and test sets with 100 speakers (50 Females, 50 Males) in each set.

 ## File Format